Last updated

 • Conditional Escrow: This escrow is created with a corresponding condition and fulfillment.
 The condition serves as a lock on the funds and won't release until the correct fulfillment key is provided.

 • Combination Escrow: This escrow combines the features of time-based and conditional escrow.
-The escrow is completely inaccessible until the specified time passes, after which the funds can be release by providing the correct fulfillment.
+The escrow is completely inaccessible until the specified time passes, after which the funds can be released by providing the correct fulfillment.

 Escrow Lifecycle